-The ability to work well with people is probably the most important qualities of a good property manager.
+The ability to work well with people is probably the most important quality of a good property manager.
 A property manager must have a friendly, positive attitude and excellent customer service skills to build relationships with new and existing clients and tenants.
-They must be patient, reasonably tolerant and have the temperament to handle problems and respond to complaints and service requests in a positive and rationale manner.
+They must be patient, reasonably tolerant and have the temperament to handle problems and respond to complaints and service requests in a positive and rational manner.

 Turning a negative into a positive requires great people skills.
 If people feel they can trust a property manager and have their concerns addressed, they will leave happier and are more likely to become long-term clients.
 It’s also important to be a good negotiator, which is beneficial when dealing with angry tenants or a landlord who is unwilling to make improvements to their property.